Entropify/Entropic_R32-P5_RISC-V/README.md

 ## Design

-A few notable pipeline-specific design decisions worth calling out (in addition to everything carried over from the single-cycle core):
+A few notable pipeline-specific design decisions (in addition to everything carried over from the single-cycle core):

 - **Branch/jump resolution moved to ID**, cutting the control-hazard penalty from 2 cycles (EX-stage resolution) to 1 cycle.
 This required its own forwarding path (`id_forwarding_unit`) since ID-stage resolution introduced a brand-new hazard case: a producer still live in EX (not yet even reached `ex_mem_reg`) feeding a consumer one stage earlier than any EX-stage consumer ever could.
 This also requires the hazard unit to account for this change, as stated in the next point.